Lift Every Voice

 Maxwell adds, “When you include a diverse range of people at the ‘research table’, you can better inquire about perceived challenges and culturally specific barriers.
 With more folks at the table, you can better achieve new solutions and fresh perspectives.
 And that’s why iCubed is a transdisciplinary research model that people are going to pick up for years to come.”

-The content of this document may not be reproduced in any form.
+* The contents of this document may not be reproduced in any form.